angelolz/CHScrobbler/README.md

 ## Installation/Usage

+⚠️ **You need at least Java 11 to run this program!** If you don't have Java 11 installed, you can install the latest Java versions [here](https://www.oracle.com/java/technologies/downloads/).
+Either 17 or 21 will work.

 **Note: If you are using YARG, skip to step 2.**

 0. Before starting the app, please make sure that **"Export Current Song"** is enabled in your Clone Hero/ScoreSpy Settings.